-Recently however, there has been more of an interest in Grain Whisky due to its accessible flavour profile and flexibility in cocktails, and it is becoming more popular, right across the globe.
-Here we take a look at which countries are innovating and experimenting with their grain.
+Still, there has recently been more interest in Grain Whisky due to its accessible flavor profile and flexibility in cocktails.
+It is becoming more popular all over the world.
+Let’s take a look at countries that are innovating and experimenting with their grain.

-Suntory are experimenting with Grain to see what flavour profiles they can build.
-They are using different casks for maturation as well as trying out different strengths to see what they get.
+Suntory is experimenting with Grain to see what flavor profiles they can build.
+They are using different casks for maturation and trying out different strengths to see what they get.

-The grains they are focussing on include Wheat, Rye and Corn.
-Check out any of their recent releases, including Hibiki Harmony to understand the beautifully balanced blends they are now able to produce.
+The grains they are focussing on include wheat, rye, and corn.
+Check out any of their recent releases, including Hibiki Harmony, to understand their beautifully balanced blends.

-Japan is certainly leading the trend where Grain Whisky is concerned but it is closely being followed by other distilleries around the world.
+Japan is undoubtedly leading the trend where Grain Whisky is concerned, but other distilleries worldwide are closely following.

 New Traditions in Scotland

-Loch Lomond is producing Grain Whisky that has won awards and is well known for its smoothness and distinct light bodied qualities.
+Loch Lomond is producing Grain Whisky which has won awards and is well known for its smoothness and distinct light-bodied qualities.
 This being the first distillery in Scotland to produce both Grain and Malt at the same time, it is only fitting that its Grain Whisky is a challenge to the Malt throne.

-To pull out more flavour from the Grain Whiskey, the Irish have moved in a similar manor to the Japanese.
-They are employing interesting ageing and maturing techniques.
+To pull out more flavor from the Grain Whiskey, the Irish have moved in a similar manner as the Japanese.
+They are employing interesting aging and maturing techniques.

-Greenore 8 Year Old Single Grain Whiskey has won multiple awards.
-It has been created after being matured in ex-Bourbon casks, showing how the right amount of time can create a fantastic dram, no matter what else is involved.
+Greenore 8-Year-Old Single Grain Whiskey has won multiple awards.
+It matured in ex-Bourbon barrels, proving how the right amount of time creates a fantastic dram, no matter the grain.

-Get The Low Down on Grains: What Effect Do Different Grains Have on Flavour?
+Get The Low Down on Grains: What Effect Do Different Grains Have on Flavor?

-Barley is most commonly found in Scotch, Irish and Japanese Whisky and gives them a light body and sweet flavour profile.
+Whiskies made from Barley will have a sweeter flavor, with lots of caramel and brown sugar notes.
+Barley is most commonly found in Scotch, Irish and Japanese Whisky and gives them a light body and sweet flavor profile.

-Most Bourbons are known for the sweetness, but this is usually offset with the flavours that come from the charred barrels it is matured in.
+Corn is mostly used in Bourbon and Tennessee Whiskeys and is richly sweet.
+It has a syrupy taste, with white sugar and cotton candy coming through.
+Most Bourbons are known for their sweetness, but this is usually offset with the flavors that come from the charred barrels.

-This also makes the Whisky very dry.
-Again, this is a Whisky that is more commonly found in America and Canada.
+Rye gives the Whiskey a spicier flavor, with some pepper and cinnamon notes.
+It also makes the Whiskey very dry.
+Again, this is a Whiskey that is more commonly found in America and Canada.